-E. Video and Audiotaped Statements.
+E. Video and Audio-Recorded Statements.

-Interview statements may be videotaped or audiotaped, with the consent of the person being interviewed.
-The statement shall be reduced to writing in egregious, fatality/catastrophe, willful, repeated, failure to abate, and other significant cases, so that it may be signed.
+Interview statements can be video-or audio-recorded, with the consent of the person being interviewed.
+The statement shall be reduced to writing in egregious, fatality/catastrophe, willful, repeated, failure to abate, and other significant cases, so that it can be signed.
 CSHOs are encouraged to produce the written statement for correction and signature as soon as possible, and identify the transcriber.